-Office Workers Hybrid Workers Agile Workers Home Workers Front Line Workers Employees who do their job from an office because they need access to office-based systems or equipment which they can't access from home.
+Office Workers Hybrid Workers Agile Workers Home Workers Front Line Workers TÜ Employees who do their job from an office because they need access to office-based systems or equipment which they can't access from home.
 Employees who can carry out their role from home part of the week but need to access an office part of the week to use specific systems or equipment.
 Employees who are based at home but travel to meet regularly with Customers/Clien ts in a range of locations and may require some access to office systems.
 Employees who are based at home but may go to offices for team meetings.
 Employees whose job can only be carried out in certain locations and who cannot carry out their role working remotely

-Should the employee wish to be considered for an alternative workstyle to the one allocated to their post, they should complete the Workstyle Request form and submit it to their Line Manager.
+Flexibility has been incorporated into the future operating model and this policy allows for changes to workstyle proposals based on the provision of services or an employee's individual circumstances.
+Should an employee wish to be considered for an alternative workstyle to the one allocated to their post, they should complete the Workstyle Request form and submit it to their Line Manager.